forresttindall/create-nerv/README.md

 ```
 ### 2. launch a Vorb template

-To spin up a new Zap project in seconds:
+To spin up a new Vorb project in seconds:

 ```bash
 bun create-vorb your-app